David Holmes: The Boy Who Lived

 David Holmes: The Boy Who Lived is a 2023 documentary film about David Holmes, a stunt double who was paralysed after a stunt testing accident during production on Harry Potter and the Deathly Hallows – Part 1.
 It was executive-produced by Harry Potter star Daniel Radcliffe.
-Holmes broke his neck in January 2009, had medical complications and years of physical therapy, and now is able to move his arms.
+Holmes broke his neck in January 2009, had medical complications and years of physical therapy, and now is able to move one of his arms.